khofstadter/enhancingaudiodescription.com/_posts/2024-04-02-symposium-speaker-aby-watson.md

 ---
 layout: post-no-img-head
 title: "Symposium Speaker: Aby Watson"
-description: "We're happy to announce Aby, one of our symposium speakers in Edinburg this May.
+description: "We are delighted to announce Aby Watson, one of our symposium speakers in Edinburg this May.
 This post features the abstract of her presentation and her bio."
 date: 2024-04-02
 image: '/images/2024-04-02-symposium-speaker-aby-watson.jpg'
-image-alt: ‘Amy performing in an artistically lit room with gadgets around her.’
+image-alt: ‘Amy performing in an artistically lit room with gadgets around her.'
 tags: event
-grid: false
+grid: true
 ---

 ![Amy performing in an artistically lit room with gadgets around her.](../images/2024-04-02-symposium-speaker-aby-watson.jpg)